 Sol White was a member of a tragic generation of African Americans, born within a few years of the Civil War.
 He and his contemporaries reached adulthood at a time, in the mid-1880s, when the brutal protocols of racial discrimination that soon would follow seemed by no means inevitable.

 Solomon White – also known as King Solomon White, or Sol White – was born in Bellaire, Ohio on June 12, 1868, 3 years and 2 months after Lee met Grant in Appomattox Court House.
-One of baseball’s early historians, White was born in a northern state very near West Virginia, a state which had been accepted into the Union in 1861, only seven years before his birth, and where much of his early career in baseball would occur.
+One of baseball’s early historians, White was born in a northern state very near West Virginia, a state which had been accepted into the Union in 1863, only five years before his birth, and where much of his early career in baseball would occur.

 Very little is known of Sol White’s early years – his parents/family, his education, his social life – according to sources, including Jerry Malloy, Negro League historian.
 However, it is known that while in his teens, he began, in 1883, what would become a 40-year career in professional baseball.
 In a newspaper piece in the Pittsburgh Courier of March 12, 1927, Floyd J. Calvin states that: